The Frozen North: Plot

-Forced to flee back to the igloo, where his companion is using a carpet sweeper on the ice floor, Keaton sees his pretty neighbor again in her new hut.
-Apparently fortified by drinking a bottle of cola, grimacing as if it were strong liquor, he decides he will go and make another attempt to win or coerce the other woman.
+Forced to flee back to the igloo, Keaton sees his pretty neighbor again in her new hut.
+Apparently fortified by drinking a bottle of cola, he decides he will make another attempt to win or coerce the other woman.
 He appears at her hut, and enters, to her distress.
-Upon hearing the husband returning to the hut to show his wife some gold he had just panned out of the water, Keaton resolutely bars the door with his arm, to prevent the husband from entering, only to discover the door hinges on the other side.
-After jumping and falling out the window, he disguises himself as a snowman to elude the husband when he runs out of the door in pursuit, and returns to the hut, where he is momentarily shown dressed as Erich von Stroheim's character from the film Foolish Wives, to indicate his villainous intent to force himself on her (or her apprehension of his intent).
-The husband reappears outside, searching for his wife, scanning the horizon; while he is searching for her, Roberts approaches him wearing clumsy cross-country skis, without being noticed, and stabs him in the arm.
-The husband appears to punch the friend so hard he flies through the air and lands headfirst in the ice fishing hole from earlier in the film.
+Upon hearing the husband returning to the hut, Keaton resolutely bars the door with his arm, to prevent the husband from entering, only to discover the door hinges on the other side.
+After jumping and falling out the window, he disguises himself as a snowman to elude the husband, and returns to the hut, where he is momentarily shown dressed as Erich von Stroheim's character from the film Foolish Wives, to indicate his villainous intent to force himself on her.
 The husband returns to find his wife weeping on the floor as Keaton stands over her.
 He pulls out his own knife, and wrestles with Keaton.
 Keaton's wife appears outside the window, and shoots her husband in the back as they struggle.
 As husband and wife embrace, the wounded Keaton lying on the floor takes a derringer from his pocket and points it at the husband, but at that moment a janitor wakes Keaton up in the front row of a film theater (the gun in the last scene turns out to be a folded newspaper in his hand) and Keaton realizes that it was all a dream.